TinXsat/project-structure/README.md

 ## Sensors aboard 🌡

-## Sattelite 2 ground communication ☎️
+## Satellite 2 ground communication ☎️
 How our satellite will communicate with the ground station?

 # Ground station 📡